Geno2K/case-study-fiber/README.md

 ![tabpublic_J5S1jjYgeT](https://github.com/user-attachments/assets/74b8a945-d30e-47b0-b4cd-ba9691dfa325)

-The topline number of calls and repeat calls seemed particularly important to highlight.
-If this were a real ongoing project, I'd also make sure to highlight how these numbers changed over time or even implementing a percentage that could easily be tracked.
+The topline number of calls and repeat calls seemed particularly important to showcase.
+If this were a real ongoing project, I'd also make sure to emphasize how these numbers changed over time or even implementing a percentage that could easily be tracked.

 ![By Market](https://github.com/user-attachments/assets/fdb20b39-392b-479c-928d-a10cebd9d6c0) ![By Problem](https://github.com/user-attachments/assets/30819938-c834-468a-a52b-30f28275b4fd)

 Similarly, having some very simple visualizations comparing repeat calls by market and by problem type would be critical figures to track to decide on where additional resources should be allocated.
-As with the topline numbers, a living dataset would include even more easily trackable KPIs with rate of change indication here as well.
+As with the topline numbers, a live dataset would also include additional trackable KPIs, such as rate-of-change indicators.

 Of note, the donut chart is not a native Tableau visualization, but it was something I really wanted to include.
-I researched some advanced techniques utilizing dummy fields and a dual axis chart and was ultimately succesful in adding it!
+I researched some advanced techniques utilizing dummy fields and a dual-axis chart and was ultimately successful in adding it!

 ![Legend](https://github.com/user-attachments/assets/c9f07514-5e89-40b5-a5ef-d2e9c3b10795)